Shimrangupta22/Business_Insights_360/README.md

 ## Project Overview

-AtliQ Hardware is growing rapidly in the recent years, and they have decided to implement the data analytics using PowerBi in their company for the first time to surpass their competitors in the market and to make data driven decisions.
-This project is hoped to give answers to the questions of stakeholder in terms all the aspects like finance, sales, marketing and supply chain.
+AtliQ Hardware is growing rapidly in recent years, and they have decided to implement data analytics using PowerBI in their company for the first time to surpass their competitors in the market and to make data-driven decisions.
+This project aims to provide answers to stakeholders' questions across all aspects, including finance, sales, marketing, and supply chain.

 [Live Report Link](https://app.powerbi.com/view?r=eyJrIjoiYzc0MjNlNGEtMzU2Mi00YjM1LWIwMzMtZWRlYWE3ZjQ1MzlhIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

-## Tech stacks
+## Tech Stacks

 - SQL
-- PowerBi Desktop
+- PowerBI Desktop
 - Excel
 - DAX language
-- DAX studio (for optimizing the report)
+- DAX Studio (for optimizing the report)
 - Project charter file

-## PowerBI techniques Learnt
+## PowerBI Techniques Learned

-- What are all the questions should be asked before staring the project
+- Identifying the questions to ask before starting the project
 - Creating calculated columns
-- creating measure using DAX language
+- Creating measures using DAX language
 - Data modeling
-- Using Bookmarks to switch between two visuals
+- Using bookmarks to switch between two visuals
 - Page navigation with buttons
 - Using divide function to prevent zero division errors
-- creating date table using m language
+- Creating a date table using M language
-- Dynamic titles based on the applied filters
+- Dynamic titles based on applied filters
 - Using KPI indicators
-- Conditional formatting the values in visuals using icons or background color
+- Conditional formatting of values in visuals using icons or background color
 - Data validation techniques
-- PowerBi services
+- PowerBI services
-- Publishing reports to PowerBi services
+- Publishing reports to PowerBI services
-- Setting up personal gateway to set up the auto refresh of data
+- Setting up a personal gateway for auto-refresh of data
-- PowerBi App creation
+- PowerBI App creation
-- Collaboration, workspace, access permissions in PowerBi services
+- Collaboration, workspace, and access permissions in PowerBI services
 - And more 😅

 ## GitHub

-- Uploading Large size files using GitHub LFS
+- Uploading large size files using GitHub LFS
-- Tracking the particular type of file extensions for LFS
+- Tracking specific file extensions for LFS

-## Business related terms
+## Business-Related Terms

 - Gross price
 - Pre-invoice deductions
-- Post-Invoice deductions
+- Post-invoice deductions
-- Net Invoice sale
+- Net invoice sale
-- Gross Margin
+- Gross margin
 - Net sales
 - Net profit
-- COGC - cost of goods sold
+- COGS - cost of goods sold
 - YTD - Year to Date
 - YTG - Year to Go
 - Direct